 Considerations for a long term investment strategy

-If you feel good about XLM’s prospects in the future, then you should go ahead and buy some coins straight away.
-Find a reliable exchange platform to do so, and then consider getting a wallet to store your new cryptocurrency in.
+If you feel good about XLM’s prospects in the future, then you should go ahead and find a reliable exchange platform, sign up, and then consider getting a wallet to store your new cryptocurrency in.

 Considerations for a short term trading strategy